walthersmulders/canyonlands-spring-api/README.md

 > [!NOTE]
 > For a full walkthrough of the API endpoints please refer to the project documentation found here:
 > [Project Canyonlands](https://walthersmulders.com/personal-projects/canyonlands/getting-started/overview/)

+## Breaking Changes

+> [!CAUTION]
+> You might have to perform data wipes on the database schema between commits.
+I will update the
+> base schema file until the v1 milestone has been reached (in terms of feature stability), at
+> which point the branch will be merged into `master` and actively tagged and managed from that
+> point onwards (meaning incremental schema changes will happen via liquibase).